 DNA Transposition, DNA Repair, Genome Organization

+We have also examined the topology of the transpososome.
 The Mu transpososome is assembled by interactions of transposase MuA subunits with the left and right ends of Mu and an enhancer located in between.
 We have determined the path of the DNA within the three-site LER synapse using a method we call 'difference topology'.
-As shown below, the three sites (enhancer is red and the two Mu ends are blue) interwrap around each other five times.
+As shown to the right (Figure 2), the three sites (enhancer is red and the two Mu ends are blue) interwrap around each other five times.
 This is the most complex DNA arrangement seen to date within a recombination synapse.
-We are currently exploring the role of this synapse in regulation of the replication/repair decision.
+Solving it has posed a challenge thus far because this structure can only be assembled on supercoiled DNA.

 Transposition is a double-edged sword, allowing elements t